We spoke to Desislava Daskalova of AMO GmbH about the team’s expertise and how that feeds into FreeHydroCells project work.

-FreeHydroCells is a multi-partner European collaboration between the project lead University College Cork (Ireland), and AMO (Germany), CEA (France), CNR (Italy), RWTH (Germany), BARDS (Ireland) and UCC Academy (Ireland).
+FreeHydroCells is a multi-partner European collaboration between project lead University College Cork (Ireland), and AMO GmbH (Germany), CEA (France), CNR (Italy), RWTH Aachen (Germany), BARDS Acoustic Science Labs (Ireland) and UCC Academy (Ireland).
+The project is funded by the EU’s Horizon Europe programme.

-AMO is a research institute for nanotechnology with the mission of bridging the gap between fundamental science, innovation, and applications.
+Founded in 1993 in Aachen, Germany, AMO GmbH is a research institute for nanotechnology.
+Its mission is to bridge the gap between fundamental science, innovation and applications.
 With decades-long expertise in semiconductor technology, AMO acts as a pathfinder for new technologies in the fields of nanoelectronics, photonics, sensor technology, diagnostics, energy and environment.
-Founded in 1993 in Aachen, Germany, and closely cooperating with the RWTH Aachen University, AMO runs a 400 m² cleanroom with more than 80 employees across over 30 publicly funded R&D projects.
+The company cooperates closely with RWTH Aachen University.
+It runs a 400m² cleanroom with over 80 employees across 30+ publicly funded research and development projects.

 AMO's important role in FreeHydroCells

 In FreeHydroCells, AMO is heavily involved in Work Package 1, starting with the building blocks of the proposed photoelectrochemical (PEC) cell design.
 These are single thin films of transparent conductive oxides (TCOs) and transition-metal dichalcogenides (TMDs).
-AMO is also the partner leading Work Package 2, which focuses on the material growth of the multilayer, multijunction PEC cells, their characterisation and optimisation.
-AMO researchers will tap into their expertise in device engineering based on thin film/2D materials and in the nanofabrication of novel photocatalytic surfaces.
+AMO also leads Work Package 2.
+This focuses on the material growth of the multilayer, multijunction PEC cells, their characterisation and optimisation.
+AMO researchers will tap into their expertise in device engineering based on thin film/2D materials and the nanofabrication of novel photocatalytic surfaces.
 Working closely with partners from UCC and CNR, AMO will aim to provide the project with the know-how and infrastructure necessary to achieve the multijunction material stack for the PEC cell.
 AMO will support the rest of the consortium in demonstrating the cell’s functionality and further project activities.

 Getting to know the AMO team